erinhengel/readability/README.md

 `4-master.do` first installs several third-party packages from SSC (`ftools`, `estout`, `psmatch2`, `xtabond2`, `listtex`, `reghdfe`, `binscatter`, `distinct`, `labutil` and `coefplot`) and `wordwrap` from [GitHub](https://mloeffler.github.io/stata/wordwrap).
 It then copies the ado, scheme, colors and `estout` definition files in the `0-code/programs/stata` directory into your Stata personal ado directory.
 (Alternatively, manually load these files into Stata before running `4-master.do` and comment out lines 25--29.)
 It then transforms the raw data (results are saved in `0-data/generated`) and executes the Stata do files in the `0-code/output` directory.
 A log of all output is saved in the `0-log` directory as `YYYY-MM-DD-HH-MM-SS.smcl`.

-Estimation results are either saved as LaTeX output in the `0-tex/generated` directory or as image files in the `0-images/generated` directory.
-All output (including output for the online appendix) are saved in these directories.
+All estimation results (including those in the online appendix) are either saved as LaTeX output in the `0-tex/generated` directory or as image files in the `0-images/generated` directory.
 Figures in the main body of Hengel (2022) are saved with their table/figure numbers, *e.g.*, `0-tex/generated/Table-2.tex` or `0-images/generated/Figure-1.pdf`.
-Figures in the online appendix are saved either with their table or figure numbers (*e.g.*, `0-tex/generated/Table-J.1.tex` or `0-images/generated/Figure-G.2.pdf`) or, in instances where they replicate a table in the main body of the paper, as `Figure-X-<<modification>>.pdf` or `Table-X-<<modification>>.tex`, where `X` is the number of the figure or table being replicated and `<<modification>>` is the modification applied to it.
-For example, Table M.2 in the online appendix replicates Table 4 using only solo-authored papers.
+Figures in the online appendix are saved either with their table or figure numbers (*e.g.*, `0-tex/generated/Table-J.1.tex` or `0-images/generated/Figure-G.2.pdf`) or, in instances where they replicate a table in the main body of the paper, as `Figure-X-<<modification>>.pdf` or `Table-X-<<modification>>.tex`, where `X` is the number of the figure or table being replicated and `<<modification>>` is the modification applied to it.[^OutputExample] See the Appendix at the end of this README file for a table mapping figures and tables in Hengel (2022) to the appropriate output files.

+`4-master.do` was last run on 22 March 2022 on a 4-core Intel-based iMac running MacOS version 11.6.5 Computation took 11 hours 17 minutes and 32 seconds.

+[^OutputExample]: For example, Table M.2 in the online appendix replicates Table 4 using only solo-authored papers.
 It is saved as `0-tex/generated/Table-4-FemSolo.tex`.
 Figure J.1 replicates Figure 5 controlling for primary *JEL* code; it is saved as `0-images/generated/Figure-4-jel.pdf`.
-See the Appendix for a table mapping figures and tables in Hengel (2022) to the appropriate output files.

-`4-master.do` was last run on 11 March 2022 on a 4-core Intel-based iMac running MacOS version 11.6.5 Computation took 11 hours 13 minutes and 16 seconds.

 ### Create Mathematica graphs